dylsmith8/JavaIPC/Implementation/Writing/GeneralWriting.md

 exists to dispatch messages.

 In order to create the invisible window, the programmer has to register a 'class' of it prior to calling the code that actually creates it.
+This is done in the native method `createDataCopyWindow`.
 'Class' in this sense does not refer to the object-oriented concept but merely an abstraction so that the operating system is aware of the window's existence.
 I made use of the struct `WNDCLASS` that specifies the attributes of the window that needs to be registered.
 In this struct, aspects such as window style, icons, cursor and background can be specified.
 It is effectively used to specify the UI style.
-For the purposes of this research, I specified the name of the class, the handle to the instance that contains the window procedure.
+For the purposes of this research, I specified the name of the class, the handle to the instance that contains the window procedure (in this case a reference to my own function).
 I then used `RegisterClass`, passing the struct as an argument.
+Since this project is only developing IPC for Java console applications, it is not necessary to specify a window style.

 Since windows identifies all forms belonging to applications by making use of handles, I assigned a newly created window using (`CreateWindowEx`) that takes